 Testing the App and Deploying Changes

 At this point, internal testers should be able to download your application via TestFlight.
 External users must wait until Apple approves the app for beta-testing.
-Changes to the Ionic application can now be pushed to Ionic Pro and distributed to testers using Ionic Pro's deploy feature by pushing the code to Ionic Pro and deploying the resulting build to the channel that is being used by the test app.
+Changes to the Ionic application can now be pushed to Ionic Appflow and distributed to testers using Appflow's Live Update feature by pushing the code to Ionic Appflow and deploying the resulting build to the channel that is being used by the test app.

 If you would like more in-depth help with the full development cycle of your application including user testing, please contact our Enterprise Customer Success team.
 Our experts can provide hands-on and highly customized training and advisory services to get you started and keep your project on track.
 We also offer guaranteed SLAs for peace of mind that your apps will stay up and running.
 Learn more by visiting our Ionic for Enterprise page.